openactive/feed-normaliser/docs/docker-for-dev.md

 Use CTRL+C to stop it.

-## Tests
+## Running tests

 To set up, open a database console and run:

 `app=# create database test;`

-Then run database tests at any time with:
+Then run tests at any time with:

 `$ docker-compose run  -l openactive-conformance-services-type=run -w /home/app -e DATABASE_URL="postgres://app:app@postgres:5432/test"   app npm run test `